Reasoned action approach: Indirect measures

-In their 2010 book, Fishbein & Ajzen provide detailed examples of indirect measures in the Appendix, pp. 449–463.
+In their 2010 book, Fishbein and Ajzen provide detailed examples of indirect measures in the Appendix, pp. 449–463.

 Criticisms

-The question of rationality
+Question of rationality

 The reasoned action approach has been criticized for being too rational.
-Fishbein & Ajzen argue that to be a misunderstanding of the theory.
+Fishbein and Ajzen argue that to be a misunderstanding of the theory.
 There is nothing in their theory to suggest that people are rational; the theory only assumes that people have behavioral, normative and control beliefs which may be completely irrational but will determine behavior.

 Reasoned versus automatic behavior

 Another critical comment implies that most behavior is not intentional.
-Fishbein & Ajzen argue that beliefs and intention can be activated automatically.
+Fishbein and Ajzen argue that beliefs and intention can be activated automatically.
 They also suggest that alternative concepts, such as willingness, are in fact measures of intentions.
 Implicit associations are often different from explicit attitude measures, but there is little evidence to suggest that they predict behavior more adequately.

-The question of sufficient measurements
+Question of sufficient measurements

 Sutton pointed out that the reasoned-action model still leaves much of the variance in behavior unexplained.
 Different measures of effect size might cause huge differences.
 Sutton listed nine reasons why the reasoned-action model has poor predicting power: